For details on how to contact our customer service team, click here.

 Finding investment inspiration

 Several of our columnists and regular contributors maintain portfolios of shares and other investments.
-You can view the latest holdings in these using the links at the foot of the share tips page.
+You can view the latest holdings in the Expert Portfolios section of the website.
 Note that any valuation calculations are not real-time.
 The date at which they were last updated is usually shown.
 You will need to be a subscriber to view these.

 Screening for shares is a great way to generate ideas.
-Because we have access to resources like Bloomberg, Datastream and CapitalIQ, we can run sophisticated screens and we use these as the basis for articles.
-You can access these either from the Shares page, or from the Tips & Ideas page.
-You will need to be a subscriber to read the articles, but you can use our stock screening tool for free - see Researching your investment ideas for more on how to use it.
+Because we have access to resources like FactSet, Datastream and CapitalIQ, we can run sophisticated screens and we use these as the basis for articles.
+You can access these either from the Ideas page, or from the Stock Screens page.
+You will need to be a subscriber to read the articles, but you can use our stock screening tool for free.

 Trading ideas and technical analysis: